nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-outlook-connector.md

 {{#> callout type='warning'}}
 Once the installation is done, make sure that the [Nuxeo IMAP connector]({{page version='' space='userdoc' page='nuxeo-imap-connector'}}) has been correctly installed on your instance, as the Nuxeo Outlook connector depends on it to work correctly.
 {{/callout}}

+#### Settings migration from previous versions

+When installing a newer version of the Outlook Connector, the settings file (NuxeoClientSettings-x.x.x.xml in the %USERPROFILE% folder) will be migrated to a newer version.
+If possible, settings will be used from the previous version.
+The setup will try to migrate the most recent version if there are multiple older settings files.

+An administrator can force overwrite parameters from a previous installation using the "FORCEOVERWRITE" parameter from the scripted installation.

 ## Configuration